 Nobody really wants an eviction—not the renter, not the landlord, nor the Las Vegas property managers.
 This most often happens when the tenant doesn’t pay their rent.

-When it is in the best interest of the landlord and property manager and we have no other alternative, we will proceed with eviction.
+When it is in the best interest of the landlord and we have no other alternative, we will proceed with an eviction.

 There are several reasons that an eviction may need to be conducted: health or safety matters, violations of the lease, and other legal matters, to name a few.